antonio-herrera-gb/ML_Adidas-Forecast/README.md

-🤖 Sales Forecasting with Machine Learning - Adidas Retailers 📈
+# 🤖 Sales Forecasting with Machine Learning - Adidas Retailers 📈

 Welcome to my Machine Learning project focused on predicting sales for Adidas retail distributors in the United States! 🏪 We use supervised regression models to estimate store revenue and identify key trends by product, region, and seasonality.

-🧠 Project Overview
+## 🧠 **Project Overview**

+- **PART I:**

 The primary goal is to predict the total sales of distributor stores based on multiple factors such as product type, price, store location, and date.

-The insights allow us to:
+- **PART II:**

 Understand which products and markets are growing or declining 📊